GuyMicciche/MayaDevKits/README.md

 - **Solution**: Maya requires 64-bit builds.
 Use `vcvars64.bat`, not `vcvars32.bat`

 **❌ Plugin fails to load in Maya**
-- **Solution**: Ensure you're using the correct Maya version's DevKit
+- **Solution**: Ensure you’re using the correct Maya version’s DevKit
 - Check that all dependencies are properly linked

 **❌ Qt-related linking errors**
-- **Solution**: For Maya 2024 and earlier, use the DevKit's qmake instead of system Qt
+- **Solution**: For Maya 2024 and earlier, use the DevKit’s qmake instead of system Qt

 ### Getting Help